 Idioms for Rude Person

-Meaning: To speak honestly, even if it sounds rude.
+Meaning: To speak honestly, even if it sounds rude or uncomfortable.
+It’s used when someone tells the truth in a very direct way.

 Example Sentence: